Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 2. If the interface isn’t quiet, it may still be stable.
 Creaking can be eliminated with regular cleaning and periodic dry lubing of the cleats (Speedplay) or replacement of the cleats with an aftermarket version (Exustar).

-Float – Float is the term used to quantify how much your heel can swing side to side when your foot is clipped in.
+Float – Float is a term used to quantify how much your heel can swing side to side when your foot is clipped in.

 The more float you have, the more likely you can find a comfortable alignment between your knees and feet.
 But, the more your feet float, the less efficient your power transfer will be and the further you have to twist your foot to unclip from the pedal.